 ARTURO LUÍS SORIA is an actor and playwright with family roots in Brazil, Italy, Ecuador, and the Dominican Republic.
-This multicultural upbringing has influenced his storytelling tremendously and inspires him to find ways to bring his ancestors to the stage with him.
+He recently made his Broadway debut in The Inheritance by Matthew Lopez and directed by Stephen Daldry.

 Hilton Als of The New Yorker likened Arturo to “a young Al Pacino” for his portrayal of Tano in the World Premiere of Hit the Wall by Ike Holter at the Steppenwolf Garage Theatre and, subsequently, off-Broadway at the Barrow Street Theatre.